vimm0/vimm0.github.io/_posts/2022-02-27-clean-your-archlinux.md

 ---

 You can clean your archlinux, with some suitable packages so that your system remain clean.
-> :warning: **Be aware your system might not work properly if not followed properly, so backup first.**: Be very careful here!
+> :warning: **Be aware your system might not work properly if not followed properly, so backup first.** Be very careful here!

 ### Some useful commands